-90A Appeals to Administrative Court64
+91A Appeals to Administrative Court62

-- (1) Any appeal to the Administrative Court shall be made in the form and manner prescribed and within the period prescribed in the rules of court. - (2) For the purpose of determining an appeal in terms of subsection (1) the President of the Administrative Court shall be assisted by two assessors. - (3) On an appeal in terms of subsection (1), the Administrative Court may, subject to subsection (4), confirm, vary or set aside the order, determination or decision appealed against and may make such order, whether as to costs or otherwise, as it thinks just. - (4) Any person whose appeal against a refusal by the Commission to register a mass media service in terms of section sixty-nine or news agency in terms of section seventy-four, or give permission for the setting up or operation within Zimbabwe of a representative office of a foreign mass media service in terms of section ninety, is upheld shall not be entitled to be registered or permitted but shall have his application for registration or permission remitted to the Commission for re-determination in terms of Part XI or section ninety, as the case may be.
+- (1) Any appeal to the Administrative Court shall be made in the form and manner prescribed and within the period prescribed in the rules of court. - (2) For the purpose of determining an appeal in terms of subsection (1) the President of the Administrative Court shall be assisted by two assessors. - (3) On an appeal in terms of subsection (1), the Administrative Court may, subject to subsection (1), confirm, vary or set aside the order, determination or decision appealed against and may make such order, whether as to costs or otherwise, as it thinks just. - (4) Any person whose appeal against a refusal by the Commission to register a mass media service in terms of section sixty-nine or news agency section seventy-four, or give permission for the setting up within Zimbabwe of a representative office of a foreign mass media service in terms of section ninety, is upheld shall not be entitled to be registered or permitted but shall have his matter remitted to the Commission for re-determination in terms of Part XI or section ninety, as the case may be.

-90B Offences and penalties65
+91B Offences and penalties63